Using distraction as a behaviour management tool

 Here are distraction tips that usually work for children of all ages:

-- Give children something else to do.
-Introduce a new activity, toy or game, or even show children something new they can do with the toy they already have.
+- Give your child something else to do.
+Introduce a new activity, toy or game, or even show your child something new they can do with the toy they already have.

 - Change the scene.
-Put children where they can see different things, or move them to a new spot either inside or outside.
+Put your child where they can see different things, or move your child to a new spot either inside or outside.

 - Think ahead.
 Have a few ideas for fun activities.
-It could be as simple as planning some outside play when you can see that children are getting bored inside.
+It could be as simple as planning some outside play when you can see that your child is getting bored inside.

 - Sing some songs or rhymes together.
 This can be useful when you can’t stop what you’re doing, like when you’re driving or cooking.